The Upright Go 2 ($79–$99) earns our top SHE Posture Training Score — its back-mounted sensor provides the most precise slouch detection in this.

 (SmartHomeExplorer editorial analysis — methodology)

-Reading the score: The NAMU Posture Coach scores highest in the formula because its $0 monthly cost and low price index ($79) combine with strong wearability (9.0) and decent coaching quality to produce a favorable ratio.
+Reading the score: The Mrisata Intelligent Posture Corrector scores highest in the formula because its $0 monthly cost and low price index ($49) combine with strong wearability (9.0) to produce the best value-adjusted ratio in the sensor category.
 The Upright Go 2's $3/month adhesive cost creates a small formula penalty — but its Vibration Accuracy score of 9.0 is the highest of any sensor device in this guide, which is why it wins the "Best Overall" verdict on absolute performance rather than value-adjusted score.
 The Etalon Posture Bra is excluded from the formula (no electronic sensors), but earns its own category winner as Best Passive on wearability alone.

 When NOT to Buy